integr8ly/integreatly-operator/test-cases/tests/products/h24-verify-selfmanaged-apicast-and-custom-policy.md

 _9. Start custom policy builds_

 - `oc start-build apicast-example-policy`
+- Give some time between builds
 - `oc start-build apicast-custom-policies`
-- once finished, the `image-registry.openshift-image-registry.svc:5000/selfmanaged-apicast/apicast-policy:example` should be available to be used as image for self-managed APIcast (this also depends on the namespace name used)

 _10. Install "Red Hat Integration - 3scale APIcast gateway" operator via Operator Hub in OSD web console for the namespace_

 - do not use community version!
+- Accept the defaults and install in the selfmanaged-apicast namespace

 _11. Get the 3scale Admin Portal token_

-- navigate to the 3scale Admin Portal (web console)
+- navigate to the 3scale Admin Portal (web console) route can be got with `oc get routes --namespace redhat-rhoam-3scale | grep admin`
 - log in as `customer-admin`
+- navigate to `Account Settings/Personal/Tokens/Add Access Token`
 - create an access token (full read and write access)

 _12. Create an adminportal-credentials secret_